Identity Management, Tools, Cerebro Overview

 Password Recovery Options

 - Shows what password recovery options they have set up for self-service password recovery.
 They can use them at the NetID Center.
+The information is truncated for privacy.

 Enterprise ID Assignments